 We discussed the 3D Mini (bare bones stroller), but we really love the Summer Infant 3D Lite.
 It has all the major “wants” for a great price and with decent build quality.

 The anti-shock front wheels are more robust than on similar strollers and work well on light terrain like cobblestone and dirt (don’t use on gravel or rough terrain).
 It has a MUCH larger storage basket than most (for an umbrella, at least) and a nice cup holder (w00t!) because going without coffee is not an option, people.

-If storage is of the utmost importance, check out the sister product, the Summer Infant 3DTote (17 lbs).
+If storage is of the utmost importance, check out the sister product, the Summer Infant 3DTote (17 lbs — currently out of stock).
 The “Tote” is unique in the world of umbrellas because of its giant storage basket (shown below).